Philippine typhoon death toll to rise as rescuers reach remote areas

 Rescuers have yet to reach remote parts of the coast, such as Guiuan, a town in eastern Samar province with a population of 40,000 that was largely destroyed.

-The damage to the coconut- and rice-growing region was expected to amount to more than 3 billion pesos ($69 million), Citi Research said in a report, with "massive losses" for private property.
+The damage to the coconut- and rice-growing region was expected to amount to more than 3 billion pesos, Citi Research said in a report, with "massive losses" for private property.

 Residents of Tacloban, 580 km (360 miles) southeast of Manila, told terrifying accounts of being swept away by a wall of water, revealing a city that had been hopelessly unprepared for a storm of Haiyan's power.